TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 This method binds the Behavior `AuroraScript` to the specified `Instance`.
 This then calls the (if defined) `.OnStart` method of the Behavior.

+!!! note
     Behaviors can also be bound manually, without the need of this method.
     With the Server Authority feature enabled, the Properties widget gain a new section for every `Instance`, called: "Behaviors".
     Clicking the "+" button on this section will allow you to find and bind any Behavior on an `Instance`.

 ### `AuroraScript:RemoveFrom(instance: Instance): ()`